jhrcook/100DaysOfPython/README.md

 **Day 133 - March 11, 2020:**
 I began a jupyter lab on O2 as a RL playground where I can experiement with RL and train models with plenty of resources.

+**Day 134 - March 12, 2020:**
+I continued working in the O2 playground I set up.
+I fixed a few bugs, but to make real progress I will need to go through the TF-Agents tutorials.
+That is my plan for the next few days.